-“‘Banana Boy’ is a cautionary tale about a naughty little scamp whose fingers transform into a certain yellow fruit every time he commits an evil act,” explains Paul, one of the members of Monsieur Pompier’s Travelling Freakshow.
+“‘Banana Boy’ is a cautionary tale about a naughtyscamp whose fingers transform into a certain yellow fruit every time he commits an evil act,” explains Paul, one of the members of Monsieur Pompier’s Travelling Freakshow.

 ‘Hey Cowboy’ by Devon Cole

 Singer-songwriter Devon Cole is a Toronto-based alt-pop artist whose musical education consists mostly of show choirs and rodeo appearances.
-The singer went viral after releasing a remix rectifying the lyrics of the song ‘Blurred Lines’.
+The singer remix rectifying the lyrics of the song ‘Blurred Lines’.viral after releasing a

-Now, Devon is back with a new single titled ‘Hey Cowboy’, and while commenting about her newest release, she revealed: “‘Hey Cowboy’ is a song where I’m embracing my sexuality (and my affection for cowboys).
-I love songs that are a little flirty, a lot flirty.
+Now, Devon is back with a new single titled ‘Hey Cowboy’, and while commenting about herrelease, she revealed: “‘Hey Cowboy’ is a song where I’m embracing my sexuality (and my affection for cowboys).
+I love songs that are a flirty, a lot flirty.
 It’s downright fun to own my sexual appetite and sing freely about it.
-I get fired up (in a good way) hearing women sing candidly and unapologetically about sex.
+I get fired up (in a way) hearing women sing candidly and unapologetically about sex.
 Especially when it’s raunchy.
 ‘Hey Cowboy’ is the first song of mine where I’m stepping into that.”

 ‘The Best Of Life’ by Lamph